mjmj/api-python/README.md

 # Conjur Python2 API Client

-A Python2 client for the Conjur API.
+A Python2 client for the Conjur API, with extremely minimal support for python3 for get and setting variables.

 **If you are looking for Python3 API client, please go to our new project page at https://github.com/cyberark/conjur-api-python3.**